andrewjamescarr-zz/andrewjamescarr.github.io/README.md

 ### Communication

 * My preferred hierarchy of communication (least → most urgent): Email → Teams → WhatsApp → Phone Call.
 * I prefer email to be used when detailed information and data needs to be shared.
-I find emails must easier when retreival is required at a later date.
+I find emails much easier when retreival is required at a later date.
 * Real-time sometimes, asynchronous most of the time.
 * I don't expect a response to anything in real-time.
 If it's urgent, the hierarchy of communication should change.
 * If we find ourselves in an almost real-time conversation on email or Teams, or if takes more than 2-3 messages to bring closure to a topic, then I may suggested we move to voice/video.